 - Location: 1788 El Prado, San Diego, CA 92101

-The museum itself is broken up into four floors, with the main floor for exhibits being the 2nd floor, but all of them having something to offer.
-Here is how the breakdown of the floors went when I was there.
+The museum is broken up into four floors, with the main floor of exhibits being the 2nd floor.
+Here is what each floor had when I visited.

-This is actually not the floor you enter on, as that is floor 2 but it makes the most logical sense to talk about it in order.
+This is actually not the floor you enter on, as that is floor two.
 This floor featured an exhibit that was focused on California and its water problem.
-If you live in California then you have no doubt heard about the drought, so this exhibit is timely to what we are going through.
+If you live in California, then you have no doubt heard about the drought, so this exhibit is timely to what we are going through.

 Floor 2 is where you will be spending the most time, as this is the floor that has all of the dinosaur bones and related material.

-The bones are laid out really well, with half bone/half skin versions of the dinosaurs so that you can get a good understanding of what they looked like when they were walking the Earth.
+The bones are laid out well, with half bone/half skin versions of the dinosaurs so that you can get a good understanding of what they looked like when they were walking the Earth.

-This floor also features an exhibit on the different climates California has and as a fan of the state personally I enjoyed learning more about its distinct eco systems.
+This floor also features an exhibit on the different climates California has, and as a fan of the state, I enjoyed learning more about its distinct ecosystems.

-This floor was dedicated to insects and butterflies with the main exhibits being photography of the two creatures.
-I would say this was my least favorite floor but the photography was still really fantastic.
+This floor was dedicated to insects and butterflies, with the main exhibits being photography of the two creatures.
+I would say this was my least favorite floor, but the photography was still fantastic.

-All in all this is one of those museums that you can spend a lot of time in.
-This is especially true if you or your children have not experienced dinosaur bones as that is just something you need to see in real life (La Brea Tar Pits is another option for this).
-They also had a Maya exhibit that was extra when I went, but I didn’t get a chance to see it so I can’t comment on it.
-All in all this is a great museum in Balboa Park and I would love to hear your comments on it below.
+All in all, this is one of those museums that you can spend a lot of time in.
+This is especially true if you or your children have not experienced dinosaur bones, as that is just something you need to see in real life (La Brea Tar Pits is another option for this).
+They also had a Maya exhibit that was extra when I went, but I didn’t get a chance to see it, so I can’t comment on it.
+All in all, this is an excellent museum in Balboa Park, and I would love to hear your comments on it below.